xtaran/zsh-debian/debian/pkg-zsh-workflow.md

   suggest how to commit the newly intoduced patch.
 Season to taste.

-#### Keeping the local repository clean

-Before making changes of any kind, it should be made sure that the local repository you are working on is in a clean state.
-To clean up the local repository do this:

-     % git clean -xdf
-     % git reset --hard

-That will make sure that any non-tracked files are removed and that any changes in tracked files are reverted.
-The latter will also make sure that no parts of a quilt patch-queue are still applied.

 ### Releases

 When a change justifies the release of a new package version, the